Scout networks are latest VC salvo in war for founders

 The FCC looks back on a disastrous year through rose-tinted glasses

-Founders are extraordinary busy, even for their own investors.
+Founders are extraordinarily busy, even for their own investors.
 A decade ago, they might have had relationships with a handful of VC partners as they scaled their businesses and raised additional rounds of capital.

 Today, it is hardly rare to see as many as fifteen or twenty investment firms and angels listed on the cap table following a seed round.
 If you add up all the partners at those funds, a first-time founder can have investment connections to literally dozens of VCs in just the first year or two of the company.
 That number can easily approach three digits as a startup grows.